vimarsh244/erc-hackathon-2023/README.md

 ![3D model render](/mechanical/3d_model.png)

-Model files can be found in the mechanical/ directory. https://a360.co/45wuxL5
+Model files can be found in the `mechanical/` directory or https://a360.co/45wuxL5

 **Ansys Analysis**: